-Citrix SD-WAN Orchestrator service allows you to manage the SD-WAN appliance in two ways, out-of-band management and in-band management.
+SD-WAN Orchestrator for On-premises allows you to manage the SD-WAN appliance in two ways, out-of-band management and in-band management.
 Out-of-band management allows you to create a management IP using a port reserved for management, which carries management traffic only.
 In-band management allows you to use the SD-WAN data ports for management.
 It carries both data and management traffic, without having to configure an addition management path.

 In-band management allows virtual IP addresses to connect to management services such as web UI and SSH.
 You can enable in-band management on a trusted interface that is enabled to be used for IP services.
 You can access the web UI and SSH using the management IP and in-band virtual IPs.

-In-band management in Citrix SD-WAN Orchestrator service is supported for Citrix SD-WAN 11.1.1 and higher.
+In-band management in SD-WAN Orchestrator for On-premises is supported for Citrix SD-WAN 11.1.1 and higher.

 To enable in-band management on a virtual IP, at the site level, navigate to Configuration > Site Configuration > Interfaces.
 Select the virtual IP to be used as the In-band management port.
-You can use the InBand Management IP to access the web UI and SSH.
+You can use the InBand Management IP or InBand Management IPv6 to access the web UI and SSH.

 In-band management is supported on LAN ports only.